CTN-0094/CTNote/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CTNote is to ...
+The goal of CTNote is to ...do stuff (layla's commit)

 ## Installation